kfjahnke/envutil/README.md

 in envutil when multiple-image or video output is made, but I don't exploit this scheme in envutil.

-Why use negative values for ITP for the second and third mode?
+Why use a negative value for the second interpolation mode?
 This is similar to the values used in lux for 'decimators' - in lux, positive values are reserved for degrees of a b-spline reconstruction filter used as low-pass filter. bilinear interpolation is the same as a degree-1 b-spline, hence the